 Incontrovertible, too, is the fact that a tour of this iconic American symbol is a necessary stop on any first-time tour of D.C.
 When you visit here, you understand, in a very visceral way, just what it means to govern a country democratically.
-The fights and compromises, the din of differing opinions, the necessity of creating “one from the many” (e pluribus unum), without trampling on the rights of that one.
+The fights and compromises, the din of differing opinions, the necessity of creating “one from the many” (e pluribus unum) without trampling on the rights of that one.
 It’s a powerful experience.
 And the ideals of the Congress are not just expressed in the debates on the floor of the House and Senate (though you should try to hear those if you can; see below), but in its masterful architecture, as well as within the many historical works of art and artifacts displayed within the massive building.
 For 135 years it sheltered not only both houses of Congress, but also the Supreme Court and, for 97 years, the Library of Congress.

 The hour-long guided tour starts in the Capitol Visitor Center, where you’ll watch a 13-minute orientation film, then takes you to the Rotunda, National Statuary Hall, down to the Crypt, and back to the Visitor Center.
 Here’s some of what you’ll see:

+The Rotunda—a huge 96-foot-wide circular hall capped by a 180-foot-high dome—is the hub of the Capitol.
 The dome was completed, at Lincoln’s direction, while the Civil War was being fought: “If people see the Capitol going on, it is a sign we intend the Union shall go on,” said Lincoln.
-Eleven presidents have lain in state here, with former President Gerald Ford, in 2006, being the most recent; when Kennedy’s casket was displayed, the line of mourners stretched 40 blocks.
+Twelve presidents have lain in state here, with former President Gerald Ford, in 2006, the most recent; when John F. Kennedy’s casket was displayed, the line of mourners stretched 40 blocks.
 On rare occasions, someone other than a president, military hero, or member of Congress receives this posthumous recognition.
 In October 2005, Congress paid tribute to Rosa Parks by allowing her body to lie in state here, the first woman to be so honored.
 (Parks was the black woman who in 1955 refused to relinquish her seat to a white man on a bus in Montgomery, Alabama, thereby helping to spark the civil rights movement.
-On February 27, 2013, Congress further honored Parks by adding a full-sized statue of the civil rights hero to National Statuary Hall.
-The statue is located in Statuary Hall, but is not part of the state collection—see below.)
+On February 27, 2013, Congress further honored Parks by adding a statue of her to National Statuary Hall.)
+In February 2018, minister/evangelist Billy Graham lay in state here.

 Procedures for Touring the Capitol: Tours of the Capitol are free and take place year-round, Monday through Saturday between 8:50am and 3:20pm.
 Capitol Guide Service guides lead the hour-long, general public tours, which can include as few as one or two people or as many as 40 or 50, depending on the season.
 Here I must sing the praises of these guides, who are often historians in their own right, repositories of American lore, traditions, anecdotes, and, of course, actual fact.
 Got a question?
 Ask away.
 These guides know their stuff.